 - 1 Ear Fresh Corn

-- Optional: Want to change it up a bit, try mixing in some minced jalapeno or shredded coconut (I dust the top with coconut as well, like the snap at the top, before putting it in the oven)
+- Optional: Want to change it up a bit, try mixing in some minced jalapeno or shredded coconut (I dust the top with coconut as well, before putting it in the oven)

 Preheat oven to 400F.
 Remove kernels from ear of corn and set aside.
 Cold whip the butter.
+Combine butter with other ingredients including corn kernels into a batter.
 Grease a pan w/ a little butter (for this I like to use either tiny muffin cups or a square cast iron pan but do what you like) and sprinkle a small amount of cornmeal in each cup or on the bottom.
 Pour batter in cups and bake approximately 22-25 minutes.
 Stick a toothpick in it and it should come out clean so you know it’s done.

 Let it cool down just a bit and get after it…goes amazing with this Shrimp Creole by the way.
 Enjoy!